 But it kept creeping up to the surface and I started giving it serious thought when it dawned on me a few weeks ago that next year she’ll be starting Junior Kindergarten.
 I realized that by me putting preschool off Julia was losing out, so I started making phone calls.
 We visited a few facilities earlier this week and I ended up putting her name on a waiting list for September at a preschool we both really liked.

 I’m excited at the thought of her going and I’m proud of her for showing such enthusiasm about doing something so different from what she’s used to.
 I know it will be good for her and that she’ll benefit in many ways from it, and so will I. Along the same vein as the topic at hand yesterday, having her in preschool two or three mornings a week will free up a ton of time for me.
 Errand-running will be a lot easier with one child and I’ll have one-on-one time with Oliver, which is hard to come by sometimes.
 It’ll also mean that while he’s napping, I’ll have time for myself.
-Time that I can spend recharging and maintaining my inner connection; time just for me.
+A time that I can spend recharging and be maintaining my inner connection; time just for me.
 The thought makes me positively giddy.

 It’s a win-win situation, but ohmygod.
 My little girl is going to preschool.
 It wasn’t so long ago that I was spoon-feeding her strained pears and waiting expectantly for her first tooth to cut and now here she is, up to my waist and spelling her own name, ready for preschool.
 My little girl is growing up.